Burl Ives (Getty Images / Redferns / GAB Archive)

-Burl Ives, who died 17 years ago today, is best known today for his part in “Rudolph the Red-Nosed Reindeer,” but he also enjoyed a decades-long career as a folk singer, actor and writer.
+Burl Ives, born June 14, 1909, is best known today for his part as the snowman-narrator in Rudolph the Red-Nosed Reindeer, but he also enjoyed a decades-long career as a folk singer, actor and writer.

-Born as Burl Icle Ivanhoe Ives in Jasper County, Illinois, Ives was perhaps destined to be a little different.
+Born as Burl Icle Ivanhoe Ives in Jasper County, Ill., Ives was perhaps destined to be a little different.
 One of six siblings raised by farmers Levi and Cordelia Ives, the young Burl first showed his musical abilities at a soldiers' reunion party, where he performed the ballad "Barbara Allen" at the request of his uncle.
-As a youth, he was also very active in the Boy Scouts, and later in life would often perform at their National Jamborees.
+As a youth he was also very active in the Boy Scouts, and later in life would often perform at their National Jamborees.

 He spent much of the early 1930s hitchhiking across the country with his banjo, doing odd jobs as he learned songs from cowboys, miners, hoboes and itinerant preachers.
-By the end of the decade he'd landed in New York, where he built an audience among Greenwich Villages’ budding folk scene and added acting to his résumé, making his Broadway debut in 1938.
+By the end of the decade he'd landed in New York City, where he built an audience among Greenwich Village's budding folk scene and added acting to his résumé, making his Broadway debut in 1938.
 Two years later, Ives had his own radio show on CBS, The Wayfarin' Stranger, where he shared some of the folk tunes he'd collected on his travels as a young man – ditties like "Foggy, Foggy Dew" (a song he'd been arrested for performing in Utah), "Blue Tail Fly" and "Big Rock Candy Mountain."

-He was an occasional member of the folk collective The Almanac Singers, whose members also included Woody Guthrie and Pete Seeger.
-The group affiliated itself with the American Peace Mobilization (APM), a Communist front organization who opposed American entry into WWII.
+He was an occasional member of folk collective the Almanac Singers, whose members also included Woody Guthrie and Pete Seeger.
+The group affiliated itself with the American Peace Mobilization (APM), a Communist front organization who opposed American entry into World War II.
 Just before the Nazis invaded the Soviet Union, the group changed its name to the American Peoples Mobilization and demanded the U.S. join the war – a move which forced the Almanac Singers to re-record some of their songs to include pro-war sentiments.

 Ives was drafted into the Army, where he served by performing in the cast of Irving Berlin's traveling This is the Army show, a production intended to inspire patriotism and boost the country’s morale.
 He also made recordings for the Office of War Information.

 It was after the war that Ives' multi-faceted career really began to take off.
-In 1946, he made his big screen acting debut with Smoky, a film starring Fred MacMurray and Anne Baxter.
-Two years later, he published his first book, an autobiography.
+In 1946 he made his big-screen acting debut with Smoky, a film starring Fred MacMurray and Anne Baxter.
+Two years later he published his first book, an autobiography.
 Signed to a record deal by Decca, in 1949 he scored a hit with "Lavender Blue (Dilly Dilly)."
 Two years later he would have an even bigger success with "On Top of Old Smoky."

-And as if work on stage, screen, in books and on records wasn't enough, Burl Ives made a number of TV appearances.
+And as if work on stage, screen, in books and on records wasn't enough, Ives made a number of television appearances.
 His small screen credits range from Zane Grey Theatre to Night Gallery to Roots, but what he remains best known for today must surely be his role as the narrator Sam Snowman in 1964's stop-motion holiday classic Rudolph the Red-Nosed Reindeer.
 The show has aired every single year since, now usually appearing multiple times each year during the holiday season.